craigmckeachie/handsonreact.com/docs/labs/js/10-CreatingForm.md

+---
-# Lab 10: Creating a Form to Edit Your Data
+title: 'Lab 10: Creating a Form to Edit Your Data'
+---

 ## Objectives